-Howes: Like it or not, we’re all working for tech companies now
+Howes: We’re all working for tech companies now

 Grand Rapids — In a big company state defined by century-old names, Jim Keane is something of a revolutionary.